overbaard/overbaard/docs/admin-guide.md

     }
   }
 ```
-We have declared two projects that we are interested in: 'FIRST' and 'SECOND'.
+We have declared two projects that we are interested in: `FIRST` and `SECOND`.
 For each project, we list the
 states from their individual workflows.
 These are listed in order, and are used as a lookup to determine a colour
 for the linked issue in board issue it is linked to from.
-For example a 'SECOND' issue in the 'Backlog' state will appear
+For example a `SECOND` issue in the `Backlog` state will appear
-as red, and a 'SECOND' issue in 'Verified' will appear as green.
+as red, and a `SECOND` issue in `Verified` will appear as green.

 Next we need to reference these linked projects from our main projects.
 Again we might have more than one project
 configured for the board, and they might have different interests in which issues from the linked projects they should
 display.
-In the following example the 'PROJ' project is set up to reference both linked projects, via the 'linked-issues'
+In the following example the `PROJ` project is set up to reference both linked projects, via the `linked-issues`
 field.
-The 'linked-issues' field has a 'filter' attribute that can be used to narrow down which issues are selected.
+The `linked-issues` field has a `filter` attribute that can be used to narrow down which issues are selected.
 ```
   "projects": [
     {